PitchPower - Privacy Statement

-For example, your personal information may be shared with us by third parties including, for example, third party service providers (such as software developers who assist us with the operation of PitchPower) or funding partners (such as The FA and the Premier League).
+For example, your personal information may be shared with us by third parties including, for example, third party service providers (such as software developers who assist us with the operation of PitchPower), funding partners (such as The FA and the Premier League) or other sporting National Governing Bodies that we partner with (such as the Rugby Football Union, Rugby League and England and Wales Cricket Board).
 To the extent we have not done so already, we will notify you when we receive personal information about you from them and tell you how and why we intend to use that personal information.

 When it is available publicly